 Why Do I Need To Replace My RV Awning Fabric?

 People don’t always take care of the awnings on their campers.
-If you buy a used RV or travel trailer the awning is usually moldy and in bad shape.
+If you buy a used RV or travel trailer, there’s a good chance it has a moldy or damaged awning.

-When we bought our travel trailer we had to spend hours scrubbing it down to get rid of all the mold that had grown on it.
+When we bought our travel trailer, we spent hours scrubbing it down to get rid of all the mold that had grown on it.
+Luckily, the fabric was still in good shape, so we didn’t need to buy a replacement.
+Some aren’t so lucky.

 Related Product: Tentpronic RV Awning Sun Shade (click to view on Amazon)

-If left moldy for too long RV awning fabric will get weakened and eventually start getting small holes in it which will lead to large tears and unfixable damage.
+If left moldy for too long, RV awning fabric will get weakened and eventually start getting small holes.
+It can easily lead to large tears and unfixable damage.

-Another reason you may find yourself needing a new awning is maybe it’s just old and so well used that the sun and being retracted over and over again has damaged it.
+Another reason you may need a new awning is maybe it’s just old and so well used that the sun and being retracted repeatedly has damaged it.

 See Also: Best RV Awning Fabric Replacement (Electric or Manual)

-Maybe you got a little too close to some low hanging branches and the awning was torn.
+Maybe you got a little too close to some low hanging branches, or the wind kicked up unexpectantly.
+There’s lots of reason an RVer might look into replacement RV awning fabric.

 Replacement RV awning fabric isn’t hard to find and you can even buy different colors and patterns.
 Chances are the replacement fabric you buy for your awning will look nicer than the original.